solar array image

 How Parallel Connected Solar Panels Produce More Current

-solar power iconUnderstanding how parallel connected solar panels are able to provide more current output is important as the current-voltage (I-V) characteristics of a solar pv panel is one of its main operating parameters.
-The current output of a solar panel, (or cell) depends greatly on its surface area, efficiency, and the amount of irradiance (sunlight) falling onto its surface.
+solar power iconUnderstanding how parallel connected solar panels are able to provide more current output is important as the DC current-voltage (I-V) characteristics of a photovoltaic solar panel is one of its main operating parameters.
+The DC current output of a solar panel, (or cell) depends greatly on its surface area, efficiency, and the amount of irradiance (sunlight) falling onto its surface.

 Photovoltaic cells produce their power output at about 0.5 to 0.6 volts DC, with current being directly proportional to the cell’s area and irradiance.
 But it is the resistance of the connected load which ultimately determines the amount of amperage supplied by a panel, or pv cell.

-Amperage, commonly called “amps”, is the measurement of current which is the rate of electrical charge flowing past a fixed point within a circuit, so the more charge the greater the current.
+We measure electric current in amperes, commonly called “amps”.
+Amps is the measurement of current that is effectively the rate of electrical charge flowing past a fixed point within a circuit.
+Thus, the more charge flowing past a point the greater the value of the current.

 Irradiance is the amount of solar radiation received at a given area on earth so as the current demand from a cell increases, brighter sunlight (given in watts per metre squared, W/m2) is required to produce the full output power, but there is a maximum limit to the amount of current a solar cell can generate no matter how bright and intense the irradiance of the sunlight.